 Students should submit the FAFSA as soon as possible, but no later than 30 days prior to the end of the semester.
 Once the student’s aid period is over, aid cannot be offered.

-The FAFSA must be submitted once for each school year (fall, spring and summer).
+The FAFSA must be submitted once per school year.
+Each school year includes three semesters: fall, spring, and summer.

 Students who are at least 24 years old by December 31st of the school year they are applying for are considered independent.
 Most students under age 24 are considered dependent for FAFSA purposes and must provide parent information on the FAFSA.